(This is a reprint from NewsBred).

 Game, set and match over.
+Or so they thought.

-This has the separatist forces in the Valley in a flutter.
-Everyday, Omar Abdullah (NC) and Mehbooba Mufti (PDP) are warning of the consequences if this comes to a pass.
-Once the freeze is lifted, the ascendency of Jammu is inevitable.
+Once the delimitation kicks in, the ascendency of Jammu is inevitable.
 It already has more area than Kashmir Valley.
 It has more people in some constituencies than Valley has in two.
 (For instance, two constituencies in Srinagar City has nearly 50,000 less electorates than in single constituency of Gandhi Nagar in Jammu region.
 Same would be the case with Jammu City East seat).

 Once this happens, everything would flow from the ballot and not from the bullet.
 Just imagine the scenarios below:

 - Lakhs of Gujjars, Bakerwals, Gaddies–around 11 per cent of the state’s population—don’t have any reserve seat in the Valley even though they were given Scheduled Tribe (ST) status way back in 1991.
-The seven reserved seats for ST—Chamb, Domana, Ranbir Singh Pura, Samba, Hiranagar, Chenani and Ramban in Jammu, Kathua and Udhampur district–are all in Jammu region and have stayed stationery since 1996, never ever rotated to Kashmir Valley).
+The seven reserved seats for ST—Chamb, Domana, Ranbir Singh Pura, Samba, Hiranagar, Chenani and Ramban in Jammu, Kathua and Udhampur district–are all in Jammu region and have stayed stationery since 1996, never ever rotated to Kashmir Valley;

 - A secure Kashmir would be such a powerful bulwark against Pakistan and its’ ISI, not to say a leverage which would come handy against China;